enlego/elixir_phoenix_digitalocean/README.md

 - Creates a new non-root user (`<YOUR_USERNAME>`)
 - Adds it to the `sudo` group
 - Copies SSH authorized keys from root
+- **Prompts to set a password** for the new user (required to use `sudo`)
-- Prompts you to validate SSH access
+- Prompts you to validate SSH access by logging in as the new user

 ### ✅ `02-secure.sh`
 Executed **after** validating login with the new user.
-- Disables root login over SSH
+- Disables root login over SSH (edits `sshd_config` and restarts `ssh`)
-- Enables the UFW firewall (OpenSSH + NGINX)
+- Enables the UFW firewall (allows OpenSSH and NGINX if installed)
+- Ignores the NGINX rule gracefully if it doesn't exist yet

 ### ✅ `03-setup-app.sh`
 Executed as the **new user** (`<YOUR_USERNAME>`).